June 25th to July 19th or July 10th (25 or 16 days)

 - We play a satellite singles just north of Barcelona at Mataro, conducted by the Catalonian Tennis Federation, and a junior age group singles at Tennis Club Girona in the Northeastern Costa Brava.
 Both clubs have 12 claycourts in addition to padel ball courts.
 Mataro is a scenic seaside resort with a choice of beaches.
 Girona is known for its medieval architecture, walled Old Quarter and Roman remains of the Force Vella fortress.
 Girona is now the official filming location of "Game of Thrones."

 - This is very challenging competition in one of the top tennis countries in the world.
-You will have the opportunity to practice Spanish throughout this week.
-We also offer the option of classroom Spanish language instruction for 5 days.
+You also will have the opportunity to practice Spanish throughout the week.

 - Later in the week, we will visit Barcelona, the 1992 Olympic city.
 We see Gaudi’s La Sagrada Familia Church, the unfinished masterpiece of architect Antonio Gaudi and the most popular site in the city.
 We walk the streets of the famous Ramblas with stops at the marketplace and Old City, including the Gothic cathedral.
 We also see Barcelona harbor and walk along the Gran Via, the 5th Avenue of the city.
 This world class city with all its history, delicious food and amazing sights is a perfect way to finish our days in Spain.